vikchupak/Ansible/roles.md

 ### **How to Create a Role**

-You can manually create the directory structure or use the **`ansible-galaxy init`** command to generate it automatically.
+- You can manually create the directory structure.
+- Use the **`ansible-galaxy init`** command to generate it automatically.

 #### **Command to Create a Role:**
 ```bash